Carolina Hurricanes Logo

 Carolina Hurricanes Logo 2000-Present

-The modern visual identification mark was adopted in 2000.
-Since then, it has been used unchanged: it includes three clear diagonal ovals – central, intermediate, and external.
-The emblem also contains evenly spaced sharp edges and irregular stripes.
-Moreover, chaotic elements do not merge, as they are painted in different colors and separated by white lines.
+The modern visual identifier was adopted in 2000 and has remained unchanged since then.
+It includes three clear diagonal ovals: central, intermediate, and outer.
+The emblem also contains evenly spaced sharp edges and uneven stripes.
+The chaotic elements do not merge; they are painted in different colors and separated by white lines.
 The outer edge has a gray border.

 Font and Colors